ronami/HypeScript/README.md

 ### Example showcase

-Some TypeScript syntax and features haven't been implemented and won't work.
+Only a subset of TypeScript's syntax and features are available.
 Here's a list of examples (with browser demo links) for some capabilities:

 - [Declaring and assigning variables with primitive values]()
 - [Defining and calling functions]()